Laser Hair Removal

 Your Journey will begin with –

 Consultation: Your laser hair removal journey starts with a free consultation with one of our experienced therapists.
 You will complete a medical history and read through a laser hair removal consent.

 Photos of areas to be treated: Photos help to follow the evolution of the treatment with precision.

 Diagnosis and establishing a treatment protocol: Our therapist will explain the protocol and expected results to the patient, as well as precautions to be taken to avoid undesired side effects.
-A consent form must be read and understood prior to proceeding.
+A consent form must be read, understood and signed prior to proceeding.